 Rashes happen from time to time, especially in dry weather.
-If your child’s rash doesn’t seem to go away despite home remedies and lotions, then you could be dealing with skin allergies.
+But rashes that don’t go away could be skin allergies.

 Allergies occur when the body negatively reacts to certain substances.
 These can include, but aren’t limited to:

 In some cases, skin allergy symptoms show up when the skin comes into direct contact with an external substance.
 In other cases, the allergen may be ingested or inhaled.
 Signs may also appear in conjunction with other types of allergy symptoms, such as headaches, congestion, sneezing, and runny nose.

 Sometimes all your doctor needs to do is take a good history to help decide what your child should avoid.
 A good history is where your doctor listens to your concerns, ideas, and expectations.
 Your child’s history may be enough for the doctor to help suggest what to eliminate first.